-To use either the Windows-based User-ID agent or the PAN-OS integrated User-ID agent to map users as they log in to your Exchange servers, domain controllers, eDirectory servers, or Windows clients, create a dedicated service account for the User-ID agent on a domain controller in each domain that the agent will monitor.
+If you plan to use either the Windows-based User-ID agent or the PAN-OS integrated User-ID agent to map users as they log in to your Exchange servers, domain controllers, eDirectory servers, or Windows clients, you must create a dedicated service account for the User-ID agent on a domain controller in each domain that the agent will monitor.

-The required permissions for the service account depend on the user mapping methods and settings you plan to use.
+The required permissions for the service account depend on what user mapping methods and settings you plan to use.
 For example, if you are using the PAN-OS integrated User-ID agent, the service account requires Server Operator privileges.
 If you are using the Windows-based User-ID agent, the service account does not require Server Operator privileges.
-To reduce the risk of compromising the User-ID service account, always configure the account with the minimum set of permissions necessary for the agent to function properly.
+To reduce the risk associated with compromise of the User-ID service account, always configure the account with the minimum set of permissions necessary for the agent to function properly.

 User-ID provides many methods for safely collecting user mapping information.
-Some legacy features, which were designed for environments that only required mapping of users on Windows desktops attached to the local network, require privileged service accounts.
-If the privileged service account is compromised, this would open your network to attack.
-As a best practice, avoid using legacy features, such as client probing, NTLM authentication, and session monitoring, that require privileges that would pose a threat if compromised.
-The following workflow details all required privileges and provides guidance for the User-ID features which require privileges that could pose a threat so that you can decide how to best identify users without compromising your overall security posture.
+Some of the legacy features, which were designed for environments that only required mapping of users on Windows desktops attached to the local network, require privileged service accounts.
+In the event that the privileged service account is compromised, this would open your network to attack.
+As a best practice, avoid using these legacy features—such as client probing, NTLM authentication, and session monitoring—that require privileges that would pose a threat if compromised.
+The following workflow details all privileges required and provide guidance as to which User-ID features require privileges that could pose a threat so that you can decide how to best identify users without compromising your overall security posture.

 - Create an AD account for the User-ID agent.You must create a service account in each domain the agent will monitor.